-To maximise your chances of studying effectively at home or on campus, consider what your ideal study space consists of:
+To maximise your chances of studying effectively at home or on campus, consider your ideal study space:

-- Determine what level of noise you can study with do you work better with music, silence, chit chat? - · A comfortable environment will improve your capacity to learn.
-Consider space, furniture and temperature - Take an honest look at what distracts you and remove it from your study environment - · Studying somewhere that provides these basic amenities, keep hydrated and ensure toilet facilities are close
+- What level of noise you can study with do you work better with music, silence, chit chat? - A comfortable environment will improve your capacity to learn.
+Consider space, furniture and temperature. - Be honest about what distracts you and remove it from your study environment. - Keep hydrated and ensure toilet facilities are close.

-RESOURCE: ERGONOMIC GUIDE: HOW TO SIT AT A COMPUTER & SET UP YOUR DESK
+RESOURCE: ERGONOMIC GUIDE : HOW TO SIT AT A COMPUTER & SET UP YOUR DESK